Skip to main content

 We have provided standardized response options in the platform, but review and adapt the labelling of options to best fit the workstyles which fit your employee population, and /or what you may be willing to consider in future.

-Survey Factors
+Survey factors

 So now we come onto the nitty gritty and important stuff, the research question for this part of your survey being ‘How are people with various work locations/patterns experiencing work processes and company culture?’.